Gon1985/AI-image-upscaler/README.md

 # AI-image-upscaler 👨‍💻🎨 (Experimental)
-application that uses artificial intelligence to increase the resolution of images, making them larger while enhancing details and maintaining or improving image quality.
+Application that uses artificial intelligence to increase the resolution of images, making them larger while enhancing details and maintaining or improving image quality.

 Key Components
 ------------------
 Imports:

 -torch: For neural network operations.

 -PIL: For image processing.